Mars Reconnaissance Orbiter: HiRISE

 Red color images are 20,264 pixels across (6 km wide), and B–G and NIR are 4,048 pixels across (1.2 km wide).
 HiRISE's onboard computer reads these lines in time with the orbiter's ground speed, and images are potentially unlimited in length.
-Practically however, their length is limited by the computer's 28 Gigabit (Gb) memory capacity, and the nominal maximum size is 20,000 × 40,000 pixels (800 megapixels) and 4,000 × 40,000 pixels (160 megapixels) for B–G and NIR images.
+Practically however, their length is limited by the computer's 28 Gb memory capacity, and the nominal maximum size is 20,000 × 40,000 pixels (800 megapixels) and 4,000 × 40,000 pixels (160 megapixels) for B–G and NIR images.
 Each 16.4 Gb image is compressed to 5 Gb before transmission and release to the general public on the HiRISE website in JPEG 2000 format.
 To facilitate the mapping of potential landing sites, HiRISE can produce stereo pairs of images from which topography can be calculated to an accuracy of 0.25 m.
 HiRISE was built by Ball Aerospace & Technologies Corp.

-CTX (Context Camera)
+CTX

 The Context Camera (CTX) provides grayscale images (500 to 800 nm) with a pixel resolution up to about 6 m.
 CTX is designed to provide context maps for the targeted observations of HiRISE and CRISM, and is also used to mosaic large areas of Mars, monitor a number of locations for changes over time, and to acquire stereo (3D) coverage of key regions and potential future landing sites.
 The optics of CTX consist of a 350 mm focal length Maksutov Cassegrain telescope with a 5,064 pixel wide line array CCD.
 The instrument takes pictures 30 km wide and has enough internal memory to store an image 160 km long before loading it into the main computer.
 The camera was built, and is operated by Malin Space Science Systems.
-CTX mapped 50% of Mars by February 2010.
-In 2012 it found the impacts of six 55-pound (25-kilogram) entry ballast masses from Mars Science Laboratory's landing of Curiosity rover.
+CTX had mapped more than 99% of Mars by March 2017 and helped create an interactive map of Mars in 2023.

-MARCI (Mars Color Imager)
+MARCI

 The Mars Color Imager (MARCI) is a wide-angle, relatively low-resolution camera that views the surface of Mars in five visible and two ultraviolet bands.
 Each day, MARCI collects about 84 images and produces a global map with pixel resolutions of 1 to 10 km.
 This map provides a weekly weather report for Mars, helps to characterize its seasonal and annual variations, and maps the presence of water vapor and ozone in its atmosphere.
 The camera was built and is operated by Malin Space Science Systems.
 It has a 180-degree fisheye lens with the seven color filters bonded directly on a single CCD sensor.
-The same MARCI camera was onboard of Mars Climate Orbiter launched in 1998.
+The same MARCI camera was onboard Mars Climate Orbiter launched in 1998.